vishvAsa/kalpAntaram/kANe/v3/4/General_Index.md

 theory of unchanging East 967. rules preferred to arthasastra rules

-Kalivarjyavirnirnaya 928n, 929n, 030, in administration of 283 ; distinction
+Kalivarjyavirnirṇaya 928n, 929n, 030, in administration of 283 ; distinction

 931n, 939, 940n, 9428, 945, 949-50, between civil and criminal 258 ;